arpit-patel1/kidskills/ai_kids_game_design.md

 Settings a user can configure (on the main page):
 - Player: Kid 1 (Grade 3) / Kid 2 (Grade 2)
-- Subject: Math / English
+- Subject: Math / English / Gujarati
 - Sub-Activity:
   - For Math: Addition/Subtraction, Multiplication/Division, Word Problems
-  - For English: Opposites/Antonyms, Reading Comprehension, Nouns/Pronouns
+  - For English: Opposites/Antonyms, Reading Comprehension, Nouns/Pronouns, Grammar Correction
+  - For Gujarati: Letter Tracing
-- Difficulty: Easy, Medium, Hard
+- Difficulty: Easy, Medium, Hard (Note: Difficulty may not apply initially to tracing)

 Note: All activities are continuous by design, with questions automatically advancing after each answer.